 Not only will the Holy Spirit begin to change the new believer’s behavior, it will also begin to transform his affections and thought patterns.
 “Old things are passed away, behold all things have become new,” says 2 Corinthians 5:17.
 Romans 12:2 says, “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 With faith comes transformation of the believer’s very thought processes to conform them to the mind of Christ.

-There is also a love for other believers and a desire to spend time with them in worship together.
+True faith also produces a love for fellow believers and a desire to spend time with them in worship together.
 The writer of Hebrews says, “And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another,” (Heb 10:24-25).
 David had a profound love for worship.
 He said, “I was glad when they said to me, Let us go to the house of the Lord!”
 (Ps 122:1).
 He also had a deep love for God’s word.
 Psalms 19 and 119 are filled with praise for the word of God and the benefits of obeying it.
 The Psalmist says: